JagratiVerma1408/CattleSheet/README.md

 * Support for Light & Dark mode.
 * Simple UI.
 * Hindi and English language support.
-* Data entery required only once after that it's saved.
+* Data entery required only once after that it's saved and has a option to edit it if required.

 ## Screenshots